-Independence Day is special in Boston this year since America’s Ship of State, USS Constitution, makes her first Fourth of July underway cruise in Boston Harbor since returning to the water from her three-year restoration.
-Make sure you book your tickets here if you don’t want to miss her!
+Independence Day was special in Boston in 2018 since America’s Ship of State, USS Constitution, made her first Fourth of July underway cruise in Boston Harbor since returning to the water from her three-year restoration.
+Make sure you book your tickets here if you don’t want to miss her this year!

 A little history…

 Launched in 1797 and named by President George Washington, the USS Constitution is the oldest commissioned warship afloat in the world and is based in Boston’s Charlestown Navy Yard.